 Use Groups to visualize how your organization works together.
 Group people into different assignments, cross-functional projects, onboarding sessions, or for any other purpose you might need.

 Every company uses different terms, so Pingboard lets you change the terminology used for elements like “Employee”, “Department”, “Group”, and “Location” in your account.
 Whatever you call your employees, huddles, pods, or cohorts, Pingboard will use the terms you tell it to.
-Access those options on the Settings page under Admin > Settings > Terminology.
+Access those options on the Settings page under Account > Account Settings > Terminology.

 Filled out Custom Fields fuel our “Connections” feature.
 Once you’ve invited a few people and have several filled-out profiles, you’ll see the option to select “View Connections” on your profile page.
 Select that option to see who in your account shares the same interests, hobbies, skills, or whatever other custom commonalities you’ve chosen to capture in Profiles.
 It’s an easy way to make yourself comfortable with someone before a meeting and make sure you have something to talk about.